Skip to Content

 If you have time you can join a guided Windhoek tour that will take you to the main city attractions.

-We spent a couple of days in Windhoek during our Namibia road trip and to be honest didn’t like it.
-If you don’t have extra time to spend a day or two in Windhoek during your trip it won’t be a big loss.
-There are more interesting places to visit in Namibia.
+We spent a couple of days in Windhoek during our Namibia road trip and to be honest, it wasn’t our favorite place.
+If you are limited in time rather spend it somewhere else there are many amazing places to visit in Namibia.

 Places to stay in Windhoek